SharafatKarim/stash-contents/academic/MySQL problems with answers.md

 '22591', '13'
 ```

-3. For each student who has retaken a course at least twice (i.e., the student has taken the course at least three times), show the course ID and the student&#39;s ID.
+3. For each student who has retaken a course at least twice (i.e., the student has taken the course at least three times), show the course ID and the student's ID.
 Please display your results in order of course ID and do not display duplicate rows.
 ```sql
 select distinct course_id, ID
 	from takes